A living Legacy

 2025

-Signed first of its kind corporate branding agreement with U-M Mott Children’s hospital, purchased additional acreage from neighbor, large planting of over 120,000 new apple trees , added line #5 to asparagus packing.
+Signed first of its kind corporate branding agreement with C.S.
+Mott Children’s Hospital University of Michigan Health.
+Purchased additional acreage from neighbor, large planting of over 120,000 new apple trees , added line #5 to asparagus packing.